 Did you know that your landlord’s homeowner’s insurance policy does not cover any of your personal belongings in case of an emergency?
-If a fridge goes out, the basement floods, or someone breaks in and steals your TV, the landlord most likely won’t be the one paying for your stuff.
-This is a great reason to have renter’s insurance, which can cover all of your personal belongings.
+If your fridge goes out, the basement floods or someone breaks in and steals your TV, the landlord most likely won’t be the one paying for your stuff.
+This is a great reason to have renter’s insurance, which can cover all of your personal belongings depending on your coverage.
 We often don’t think of having renter’s insurance because as non-permanent residents, it just doesn’t seem like we have that much or that what we have is even worth the money.
-But if your house burns down and..
+What to consider..

 Don’t send that deposit check!
 New and experienced renters alike are often victims to rental listing scams.
 It happens like this: you search online for that perfect rental.
 You find it and contact the manager/owner about renting.
 They message you back and tell you to email all your personal info for an “application” or ask you to mail them a deposit check with certified funds.
 Next thing you know, they have your money and you have no keys.
 When searching for rentals online, it is very easier for scammers to steal pictures and details about a house to create their own rental listings.
 If in..

 This story comes strait from Detroit a few years ago, its sad but true.
 It is a great reason to educate tenants, and owners on the treatment options for bed bugs. www.freep.com/story/news/local/michigan/detroit/2015/11/05/womans-failed-attempt-fight-bedbugs-sparks-fire/75242704/